OmTheAnalyst/PowerBI-Reporting-Projects/README.md

-# PowerBI-Reports These Reports are part of ineuorn porject Some data has been taken from PostGRE-SQL and CSV format and uploaded into Power-BI to perform Data Analysis.
+# PowerBI-Reports These Reports are part of ineuorn porject Some Dataset were uploaded from PostGRE-SQL Live Server and uploaded into Power-BI to perform Data Analysis.